-She flashed a searching glance at the girl, whose face, however, remained impassive.
-It was not often that Agatha's composure broke down.
+She flashed a searching glance at the girl, whose face, however, remained expressionless.
+It was, at least, not often that Agatha's composure broke down.

-"Don't wait," she added, "you had better go in this minute.
+"Anyway," she added, "you had better go in.
 Allen has been arguing with him the last half-hour, and can't get any sense into him.
 It seems to me the man's crazy; but he might, perhaps, listen to you."

-"I think that is scarcely likely," replied Agatha.
+"I think that's scarcely likely," said Agatha quietly.

-Mrs. Hastings made a sign of impatience.
-"Then," she rejoined, "it's a pity.
+Her companion made a sign of impatience.
+"Then," she said, "it's a pity.
 Anyway, if he speaks to you about his project you can tell him that it's altogether unreasonable."

-She drew aside, and Agatha walked into the room in which she had had her painful interview with Gregory.
-Wyllard, who rose as she came in, stood quietly watching her.
+She drew aside, and Agatha walked into the room in which she had had one painful interview with Gregory.
+Wyllard, who was sitting there, rose as she came in, and half-consciously she contrasted him with her lover.
+Then what Mrs. Hastings had once predicted came about, for Gregory did not bear that comparison favourably.
+Indeed, it seemed to her that he grew coarser and meaner in person and character.
+Then she turned to Wyllard, who stood quietly watching her.

-"Nellie Hastings or her husband has been telling you what they think of my idea?" he said questioningly.
+"Nellie Hastings or her husband has been telling you what they think of my idea?" he said.

-"Yes," Agatha answered.
+Agatha admitted it.
+"Yes," she said.
 "Their opinion evidently hasn't much weight with you."

-"Haven't you a message for me?" he asked.
-"You were sent to denounce my folly-and you can't do it.
+"I wouldn't go quite so far as that, but you might have gone a little further than you did.
+Haven't you a message for me?"
+Then he smiled before he added, "You were sent to denounce my folly-and you can't do it.
 If you trusted your own impulses you would give me your benediction instead."
-He smiled down at her.

-Agatha, who was troubled with a sense of regret, saw a suggestive wistfulness in his face.
+Agatha, who was troubled with a sense of regret, noticed that there was a suggestive wistfulness in his face.

-"No," she said slowly, "I can't denounce your folly, as they call your decision to go North.
+"No," she said slowly, "I can't denounce it.
 For one reason, I have no right of any kind to force my views on you."

-"You told Mrs. Hastings that?"
+"You told Nellie Hastings that?"

-It seemed an unwarranted question, but the girl admitted the truth frankly.
+It seemed an unwarranted question, but the girl admitted it candidly.